akyriako/otc-docs/doc/source/caf/adopt/migration.rst

 Service function testing
 ************************

-The Huawei project personnel use the cloud resource list to make sure all the required resources on Huawei Cloud are enabled.
+The Open Telekom project personnel use the cloud resource list to make sure all the required resources on Open Telekom Cloud are enabled.
 They initialize environment configurations, deploy applications, and migrate some data to perform joint commissioning tests.
 After the environment is deployed, customers can use their own test cases to test applications and confirm